The Best Chocolate Tart

 Cool and refrigerate for at least 4 hours or overnight.

-Before serving, dust with cocoa powder and sprinkle with sea salt.
+Before serving, dust with cocoa powder and a sprinkle of sea salt.

 Swaps, Serves & Storage